asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 ## Slotmaps

 In my implementation of Havannah (linked earlier), I used the `slotmap` Rust crate to track groups.
 Odin does not have a slotmap[^4] in its core library.
 There is [a sample showcase implementation by Ginger Bill](https://gist.github.com/gingerBill/7282ff54744838c52cc80c559f697051), but I wanted to try my hand at this FFI thing.
 With help from the Rust and Odin discords to navigate the FFI of both languages, I did the following, and it works!
 Almost statically typechecked from both sides, too.

+[^4]: Generational arena, generational handles, handle-based map, a rose by any other name.

 ```rust
 use slotmap::{DefaultKey, Key, KeyData, SlotMap};